Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Novavax got the rug pulled out from under them after developing a successful vaccine… That’s not the good news.

-The GOOD news is their new leadership team managed to consolidate those debts and entered into multi-year arrangements to pay them off…
+The GOOD news is their new leadership team consolidated those debts and entered into multi-year arrangements to pay them off…

 They had a pretty good 2024 when you look at the numbers.